 Our Partner and Collaborator organizations are directly engaged in land and forest policy reforms in close to 20 countries throughout Africa, Asia, and Latin America.
-Together, we are working to encourage greater global commitment and action towards policy, market, and legal reforms that secure the rights of Indigenous Peoples, local communities, and Afro-descendants to own, control, and benefit from natural resources, especially land and forests.
+Together, we are working to encourage greater global commitment and action towards policy, market, and legal reforms that secure the rights of Indigenous Peoples, Afro-descendant Peoples, and local communities to own, control, and benefit from natural resources, especially land and forests.

 Learn more about RRI’s Partners and Collaborators.

 As part of the governance and coordination of the RRI, an Independent Monitor conducts the annual independent evaluation of the RRI program.
 The Independent Monitor is responsible for monitoring all RRI activities and providing recommendations for adjustments in the strategic approach and/or Coalition functioning.
 Annual reports from RRI’s Independent Monitor can be accessed below:

 In 2015, RRI underwent an independent midterm evaluation of the implementation of RRI activities and impacts from 2013-2015.
 The evaluation, conducted by Universalia, can be found here.

 In 2011, RRI underwent an independent evaluation of the implementation of RRI activities and impacts from 2008-2012.
 The evaluation, conducted by The Mountain Institute, can be found here.

 Annual statements summarizing the yearly business and affairs of the Initiative and its annual activities are available to the public.
 Access them below:

 Grant agreement #GLO-4226 QZA-16/0166 between the Norwegian Agency for Development Cooperation (Norad) and the Rights and Resources Initiative, “Promoting Forest Tenure and Governance Reforms as Pre-requisites to the effective implementation of REDD+ under the Rights and Resources Initiative Framework Proposal” can be found here.